Kids in the garden - a guide to the learning opportunities outside your back door•

 Being outside ticks a myriad of learning boxes.
 This is especially the case with Primary School children.
-But even for older children the garden can have a theraputic effect releasing stress and providing a sense of achievement. it can also provide opportunities to design and run their own experiements .
-Here are just some ways that gardening meets the curriculum learning requiremnets.
-Science
+But even for older children the garden can have a therapeutic effect releasing stress and providing a sense of achievement.
+It can also provide opportunities to design and run their own experiments .
+Here are just some ways that gardening meets the curriculum learning requirements.

-- set up eperiments - what happens when you over or under water (plant extra to find out)
+- set up experiments - what happens when you over or under water (plant extra to find out)

 - germination - what happens to your seed when you plant it

 - photosynthesis - how do plants make their energy

 - measure out plant food

 - estimate how much your plant will grow in a week/ how big it will get

 - handle seeds - this uses fine motor skills so will help with pen control and hence handwriting

 - write growing instructions - helps with ordering thoughts, handwriting, spelling

 - write a story - base it on an existing story like Jack & The Beanstalk or let them think up their own